 Blooming Schools

-The project’s objective is to improve biodiversity and to give young people in secondary schools the right tools, competences and skills to become environmental change-makers, raise awareness and take action with a dutiful approach.
-To achieve this, we formed this great partnership between schools, environmental NGOs and a youth organisation.
+The project’s objective was to improve biodiversity and to give young people in secondary schools the tools, competences, and skills needed to become environmental change-makers, raise awareness, and take action with a sense of responsibility.

 “A garden for wildlife is one that is created with the aim of attracting and supporting native wildlife in all forms.
 In schools, wildlife gardens are good places for students to connect with nature, actively engaging with nature during lessons, or passively just simply enjoying time in the garden.”